9 inspiring living room furniture trends to try in 2025

 (Image credit: Chused & Co / Photography Jeff Holt)

-'Prior to years past where everyone had built ins, we are seeing many living rooms with standalone cabinet pieces so to still have storage, but with something a bit more unique,' says Bailey Todd, explaining 'this adds character and is versatile if you ever want to move or change it out.'
+'Prior to years past where everyone had built-ins, we are seeing many living rooms with standalone cabinet pieces so to still have storage, but with something a bit more unique,' says Bailey Todd.
+'This adds character and is versatile if you ever want to move or change it out.'

-Free-standing pieces are a great way to introduce antique or vintage furniture into your space, giving your room a more lived-in, loved feel.
+Free-standing pieces are a great way to decorate with vintage, giving your room a more lived-in, loved feel.
 In a living room, a console table, bureau, or tall shelving unit offers visual interest without feeling too bulky.
 'I love adding in a tall cabinet piece to display family photos, books, art, and other accessories.
 It makes it feel personalized but also styled without feeling like everything is completely exposed,' adds Bailey.

 From liveable layouts to the return of sofa skirts, it's clear that living room design is shifting towards creating spaces that feel more like home – inviting, flexible, and beautifully unique.
 Will you be trying any of these out in 2025?